logdna/logdna-agent-v2/docs/LINUX.md

 * For users upgrading/migrating from the [legacy LogDNA Agent](https://github.com/logdna/logdna-agent)\: You might already have a configuration file `/etc/logdna.conf` from prior installations.
 The LogDNA Agent 3.3 does support the legacy `/etc/logdna.conf` file by default, and additionally uses a **systemd** unit file `/etc/logdna.env`.

+> :warning: If you have customized your logdir value with files or globs, please manually convert your configuration.
+The new 3.3 Agent reads logdir values as only directories.
+File patterns should be specified with an inclusion rule.

 * For users on older Linux distributions (Centos 7, Amazon Linux 2, RHEL 7):The user should manually ensure that the /var/lib/logdna directory exists as the older versions of systemd packaged with these systems will not automatically create it.
 ---